 A corner of Hoa Lu ancient capital now

 During recent archaeological excavations in the area, researchers have discovered sediments containing the bones and teeth of orangutans and other terrestrial animals.
-These artefacts have been identified as discarded refuse from the Trang An (Tràng An) culture of the Paleolithic era.
+These artifacts have been identified as discarded refuse from the Trang An (Tràng An) culture of the Paleolithic era.

 Pre-history